 Discounted cash flow measures of return and the IRR method of DCF

 The capital you have today and the exact same sum of capital in a year are two very dissimilar figures.
-The reason for it is that it’s possible to invest the money you have right now in order to get additional returns.
-This phenomenon is called “the time value of money”.
+The reason for it is that it's possible to invest the money you have right now in order to get additional returns.
+This phenomenon is called "the time value of money."
 Accordingly, a company that starts generating income and paying dividends faster is a better investment.

 The discount rate itself is usually chosen based on the investment risk.
-It reflects the income that investors could have received by putting money into the alternative company with similar profitability, which is proportional to the risk.
-Therefore, the discount rate is a kind of reduction of the company’s valuation to compensate for the investment risk: the higher the discount rate, the more future cash flow is discounted and the more the company’s valuation falls, respectively, making this investment more profitable for investors.
+It reflects the income that investors could have received by putting money into an alternative company with similar profitability, which is proportional to the risk.
+Therefore, the discount rate is a kind of reduction of the company's valuation to compensate for the investment risk: the higher the discount rate, the more future cash flow is discounted and the more the company's valuation falls, respectively, making this investment more profitable for investors.